developershohel/easyparcel-shipping/readme.txt

 == Upgrade Notice ==
+**Important Notice for Version 2.0.0 Users**
+Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 2.0.0 to prevent compatibility issues.
 **Important Notice for Version 1.0.4 Users**
 Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 1.0.3 to prevent compatibility issues.